Answers to the Most Commonly Asked Questions about Certification

 Q. Why can’t I schedule my Certification Foundation and my designation or concentration exam together?

 A. Our test center partner, Kryterion Online, requires discrete reservations for each examination.
 However, you may be able to schedule back-to-back sessions.
-If you do, be sure you do not schedule overlapping sessions—Foundation requires a one-and-a-half hour block of time, CIPP concentration exams require a 70-minute block of time and the CIPM designation exam requires an 80-minute block of time.
+If you do, be sure you do not schedule overlapping sessions—Certification Foundation requires a 100-minute block of time, CIPP/US, CIPP/G and CIPM designation exams require an 80-minute block of time.
+CIPP/E, CIPP/C and CIPP/IT require a 70-minute block of time.

 Q. How far in advance can I schedule an exam?